Student Life Resources

 Any group of students may be recognized as a club as long as their purpose is within existing federal, state, and local laws and college policies.
 Groups interested in forming a club must meet/complete the following requirements.
 This process only needs to be done once an academic year not every semester.

-After all requirements have been completed, club charters may be approved by a majority vote of the SGA Council and will remain active for one year.
+After all requirements have been completed, club charters may be approved by a majority vote of the SGA Council and will remain active until the end of the academic year.
 Approval of the club charter does not constitute endorsement of its program or purpose by the college.
 This charter may be revoked at any time by a vote of the COMSGA for any of the reasons listed in section V of the COMSGA constitution.

 After charter approval, clubs must meet the following requirements to remain active.